The Reincarnation of Peter Proud

 The Reincarnation of Peter Proud is a 1975 American psychological horror film directed by J. Lee Thompson, and starring Michael Sarrazin, Margot Kidder, and Jennifer O'Neill.
 It follows a university professor who, after experiencing a series of bizarre nightmares, comes to believe he is the reincarnation of someone else.
-It is based on the 1973 novel of the same title by Max Ehrlich, who adapted the screenplay.
+It is based on the 1973 novel of the same title by Max Ehrlich, who adapted the screenplay and is also the final film production from Cinerama Releasing Corporation.

 Plot

 Peter Proud, a college professor in Los Angeles, begins having recurring dreams he cannot explain.
-In one particular nightmare, Peter witnesses the murder of a young man by his girlfriend, Marcia, while he swims naked in a lake near a hotel.
-As he screams his final words, "Marcia, don't!," she bludgeons him with an oar, and he drowns.
+In one particular nightmare, Peter witnesses the murder of a young man by a woman while he swims naked in a lake near a hotel.
+As he screams his final words, "Marcia, don't!", she bludgeons him with an oar, and he drowns.
 In subsequent dreams, Peter witnesses brief vignettes from the man's life, including romances with two different women, and has visions of houses and landmarks that are unknown to him.

 Peter is haunted by his dreams and seeks medical treatment.
 He attends a sleep laboratory to try to decipher his dreams.
 However, the resident doctor, Sam Goodman, informs him that his dreams do not register as being dreams; in fact, they do not register at all.
 One evening while watching television, several of Peter's visions play out before him on a local documentary film titled The Changing Face of America.
-He sees an arch and church in the documentary that have figured prominently in his dreams, and calls the television station to discover the location.
+He sees an arch and church in the documentary that have figured prominently in his dreams.
+Peter starts to think that his dreams are scenes from a previous life; he calls the television station to discover the location.
 Upon learning that the location of his "visions" is in Massachusetts, Proud and his girlfriend Nora travel there.

 In Massachusetts, the couple drive from town to town, but are unsuccessful until they arrive in Springfield.
 It is here that Proud begins to see familiar sights from his visions, such as a bridge, a church, the Puritan statue, and others.
 Nora decides to return to California, tired of Peter's relentless searching, which she dismisses as delusion.
-After Nora leaves, Peter continues his journey.
+After Nora leaves, Peter continues his exploration.
 Eventually, Peter locates Marcia, the mystery woman from his nightmares, now a middle-aged alcoholic.
 Peter subsequently befriends Marcia's daughter Ann at a local country club where Marcia's husband Jeff was once a tennis pro; Ann has recently returned home to care for her emotionally unstable mother.
 Through his research, Peter uncovers that Jeff was found drowned in Crystal Lake in 1946 under mysterious circumstances.